EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

    conda env create -n specdeepmap --file=https://raw.githubusercontent.com/EnMAP-Box/enmap-box/main/.env/conda/specdeepmap_cpu.yml -c conda-forge -y

 For GPU version with cuda 12.4 run the following command in miniconda shell.
-If you need newer cuda version you can also create just the cpu environment and run a re-force install with newer cuda version (see step 2. of cuda installation).
+If you need newer cuda version you can also create just the cpu environment and run a re-force install with newer cuda version (see step 2. of cuda enable installation).

 .. code-block:: bash